Emjayen/ntfw/README.md

 - Host-based authorization to private services with support for remote configuration.
 - Traffic policing to help protect public services from volumetric abuse.

-tl;dr: IP whitelisting (with accomodation for dynamic addresses) for e.g, RDP access, and rate-limiting of incoming packets.
+tl;dr: IP whitelisting (with accomodation for dynamic addresses) for access to e.g, RDP access and rate-limiting of incoming packets based on source IP address.

 <br>